yanglab-emory/BGW-TWAS/README.md

 ### 1. Training Gene Expression File

-* A file containing gene expression levels of training samples as in `./Example/ExampleData/Gene_Exp_example.txt`, with one gene per row, and one sample per column starting from the 6th column.
+* A file containing gene expression levels of training samples as in `./Example/ExampleData/Gene_Exp_example.txt`, with one gene per row, and one sample per column starting from the 6th column, columns seperated by tabs `
+\t`.
 The first five columns are required to be gene annotation information including chromosome number, starting position, ending position, Gene ID, and Gene Name or second set of Gene ID.
+* Note that the GeneName in the fifth column will be used to extract gene expression data, which has to be provided.
+The fourth column could be the same as the fifth column.
+* New line sperater should be of `\n` instead of `^M`.
+Otherwise, the file will not be read correctly.
 * The gene expression levels in this file should be the residuals of a linear regression model that regresses out other confounding variables such as age, sex, top 5 genotype PCs from the `log2(normalized_read_counts)` of raw RNAseq data.
 * Example row of the first 6 columns of gene `ABCA7` is as follows: